 Northwest Orthotics and Prosthetics has been providing services in Utah Valley since 1981.
-With offices in Provo, Pleasant Grove, and Spanish Fork, we serve all of Utah County and many smaller areas in the southern part of the state.
+With offices in Provo, American Fork, and Spanish Fork, we serve all of Utah County and many smaller areas in the southern part of the state.

 At Northwest Orthotics and Prosthetics, it is our first priority to fulfill our patient's needs in the most thorough and comfortable manner possible.
 We pride ourselves on our extensive experience in fabricating and fitting a wide variety of custom orthoses and prostheses.
 We feel that it is our duty to exceed the high standard of excellence we are bound to by our ABC certification.